 Today, there are countless tools that sift through the copious amounts of data available to you, to help identify trends and interesting blips you should care about.
 But then what can you do with it?

-Build better personas: The more you know about your customers the more detailled a picture you can paint.
+Build better personas: The more you know about your customers the more detailed a picture you can paint.
 This feeds into all other marketing and sales efforts – what type of content to create, what messaging triggers them to act, what channels or influencers they respond to most?

 Segment your database: Dig into the data to find key themes and identifiers that let you to break down your database into more targeted segments.
 Gather data from additional sources, like social media, that helps you fill in the gaps to understand buyer scenarios.